News & Events

 October 14, 2017

 The family of Larry Decker entertained a full house with the epic story of the 1955 capture of the elusive and wily trout, "Old Bess," and Ed Kahil shared his scrapbook and memories from his family's legendary lodge for fishermen.
-Enjoy Larry Decker memorabilia and rare historic photos of the Rainbow Lodge in its heyday, and listen to the podcasts of the event, below, or download the transcript for the Old Bess or Rainbow Lodge portion of the talk.
+Enjoy Larry Decker memorabilia and rare historic photos of the Rainbow Lodge in its heyday,listen to the podcasts of the event or download the transcripts, below.

 Events from the 20th Anniversary Celebration: Catskill Fishing Fever Forums showcase local fishing history, tradition and celebrities

 In commemoration of our 20th Anniversary, the Jerry Bartlett Collection hosted a four-part series of lively discussions about the history of fishing in the Catskills.
 All the events were held in the community meeting room in the Phoenicia Library, on Main Street, Phoenicia.

 July 23, 2016: “On the River with Authors, Guides and Catskill Characters.”
 Moderated by local historian Bill Birns, local authors and fishing guides shared their stories about fishing legends Ralph Hoffman, Paul O'Neil and Ray Smith, and their own experiences from a lifetime of fishing on the river.
-You can listen to the podcast of the event below or download the transcript:
+You can listen to the podcast of the event or download the transcript, below.

 May 14, 2016: “Fishy Tales.”
 Active and retired DEC folks took us along on a wide ranging discussion of topics like their major battles, Catskill Bill Kelly, fishery management crises and public fishing rights.
 Moderated by Outdoor Writer Judy Van Put, the panel featured Jack Isaacs, Walt Keller, Mike Gann and Ed Van Put.
-You can listen to the podcast below or download the transcript:
+You can listen to the podcast or download the transcript, below.

 April 16, 2016: “Art Flick, Author, Fly Tyer and Conservationist.”
 Panelists Judd Weisberg, Wendy Neefus, Tony Bonavist, John Hoeko, Dave Brandt and Bert Darrow shared personal anecdotes and reminiscences about Art Flick, and discussed the impact of his essential Streamside Guide to Naturals and Their Imitations, as well as his important conservation efforts on the Schoharie.
-You can listen to the podcast, below or download the transcript.
+You can listen to the podcast or download the transcript, below.